Save 30% : Founding Collection

 Learning Outcomes

-By the end of this CPD, participants will be able to:
+By the end of this CPD course, participants should be able to:

-• Select appropriate hydrolats for potential therapeutic, skincare, or wellbeing purposes
+• Select hydrolats more thoughtfully for different purposes

 Your CPD Tutor